HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 Sleep deprivation

 Some children don’t get enough sleep.
-If your child is fussy, cranky or has difficulty staying a sleep at night it might be because they aren’t getting enough nap time or aren’t getting to bed early enough.
+If your child is fussy, cranky, or has difficulty staying asleep at night, it might be because they aren’t getting enough nap time or aren’t getting to bed early enough.

 Be regular, it means you should go to bed at the same time each night and get up at the same time.